Justice Department's Internal Watchdog To Review Alleged Surveillance Abuses

 The department's inspector general, Michael E. Horowitz, said in a statement Wednesday that the review will examine whether the Justice Department and the FBI followed the proper procedures and legal requirements when applying for surveillance orders "relating to a certain U.S. person" before the Foreign Intelligence Surveillance Court.

 That individual is not named, but it appears to be a reference to Carter Page, who served as a foreign policy adviser to the Trump campaign.
-The FBI sought and received a surveillance order on Page in October of 2016, after he had left Trump's team.
+The FBI sought and received a surveillance order on Page in October 2016, after he had left Trump's team.

 Republicans on the House intelligence committee released a memo last month that alleged the FBI and Justice Department abused their surveillance authority to target Page in the early stages of the DOJ Russia probe.
-Republicans also alleged that the FBI improperly relied in its application on an unverified dossier compiled by a former British spy, Christopher Steele.
+Republicans also alleged that the FBI improperly relied on an unverified dossier compiled by a former British spy, Christopher Steele, in its application.

 That document, known as the Trump-Russia dossier, was commissioned by a strategic intelligence firm, Fusion GPS, that was hired by the Hillary Clinton campaign and Democrats.

-The inspector general's review will also look into what the FBI and Justice Department knew "from an alleged confidential source," as well as their "relationship and communications with the alleged source as they relate" to the surveillance applications.
+The inspector general's review will also look into what the FBI and Justice Department knew "from an alleged confidential source" as well as their "relationship and communications with the alleged source as they relate" to the surveillance applications.

 After Republicans released their memo in February, they urged the Justice Department to examine the allegations of misconduct.
 Attorney General Jeff Sessions said he referred the matter to the inspector general's office.